 - BLT cottages

-No available information except a general request for visitors to bring their own hand sanitizer, bed linen and vessel for drinking water.
+Visitors are requested to bring their own hand sanitizer, bed linen and vessel for drinking water, and to pay accommodation fees in advance whenever possible.

 - DNT staffed lodges and cottages